-A first-year learning community (FLC) is a small group of first-year students who are registered in several of the same courses, labs and tutorials.
+A first-year learning community (FLC) is a small group of first-year students who meet bi-weekly and are registered in several of the same courses, labs and tutorials.
 FLC (pronounced “flick”) is a co-curricular program available to you free of charge.

-FLC sessions will include academic, developmental and social activities that are facilitated by upper-year students with the guidance of faculty and staff advisors.
+FLC sessions will include activities to develop your academic skills and build friendships and will be facilitated by upper-year students with the guidance of faculty and staff advisors.
 You will meet your FLC group at a welcome session on campus during the first week of classes and then meet with them in person every other week.

 In addition to your FLC sessions, you will be automatically enrolled in two or three core first-year courses for your admission category.
 These courses consist of common course requirements for many programs in your area of study.
 You will then be able to select your additional first-year courses, along with other first-year students, at your designated course selection time on July 20, 2023.

 After you attend all 10 FLC sessions, you will receive a transcript notation indicating the successful completion of the FLC program.
 FLCs do not count as course credit.